The Impostor Pattern Is Not a Mindset Problem

 The Privilege of Focus: Why Some Students Can’t Just “Try Harder”

 Focus thrives in safety.
 For college students and young musicians, distraction is often less about discipline and more about survival.
-Learn how educators can promote focus by understanding safety, regulation, and context.

 When Knowledge Learns to Breathe